With awesome outdoor adventures, family-friendly activities, delicious restaurants, and museums galore!

-This museum is located right across from the Capitol, and welcomes more than 450,000 visitors a year.
+This museum is located right across from the North Carolina State Capitol and welcomes more than 450,000 visitors a year.

-Here you’ll find information about the history of the state — including info on the Wright Brothers famous first flight.
+Here you’ll find information about the state’s history — including info on the Wright Brothers’ famous first flight.
 Visit the replica 1920s drugstore, see toys from the 50s and 60s, and visit the North Carolina Sports Hall of Fame while you’re there.
-Admission is FREE.
+Admission is FREE for everyone.

 NORTH CAROLINA MUSEUM OF NATURAL SCIENCES

 Ready to visit the most visited museum in North Carolina?!
 Then head on over to the North Carolina Museum of Natural Sciences.
 If you love natural history museums, you’ll love this place!

 This museum in central Raleigh is the largest institution of its kind in the Southeastern United States.
 And there’s a reason it’s the most visited in the state — this museum is amazing, and all ages will have a blast here.

 Have you ever touched the bones of a Right Whale?
 Or come face to face with a Cretaceous carnivore?
 Or Sat in the center of the Earth to hear a scientist talk?
 You can do all that and more in the North Carolina Museum of Natural Sciences exhibits.

 The downtown Raleigh location includes the Nature Exploration Center and Nature Research Center, filled with dioramas, theaters, and interactive experiences that everyone will love.

 They also host educational programs, virtual programs, and have visiting exhibits.
 This museum is what, “Make learning fun!” is all about.
 Admission is FREE!